bwRavencl/ControllerBuddy-Pages/index.md

         The X button does two things:
         1. As soon as the X button gets pressed the view is centered and the zoom level gets reset.
         In order to achieve this, usually multiple actions must be performed:
-            - The relative vJoy axes that are mapped to looking around must be centered - this can be done via configuring two specialized actions called *Reset vJoy Axis* that target the respective vJoy axes.
+            - The relative virtual joystick axes that are mapped to looking around must be centered - this can be done via configuring two specialized actions called *Reset Joystick Axis* that target the respective virtual joystick axes.
             - The in-game command(s) to center the view in all view axes must be fired.
             - The in-game command to reset the zoom level must be fired.
         2. Holding down the X button will also activate *View Mode*: